Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 - Spies with adrenaline will no longer have stutter movement as clients.
 - Jumps will now correctly lock-on and snap to nearby enemies when inside a volume actor.
 - Fixed a bug where Spies couldn't be knocked out or elbowed after interrupting a computer or hacking panel.
+- While in slow mode and standing, the Spy no longer moves faster when strafing.
+As a result, Proxy Mines will no longer be accidentally triggered when moving diagonally.
 - Speculative fix for a rare issue where a client Spy could not pick up a disk due to incorrect interaction rotation.
 - Spies will no longer briefly get stuck in weapon mode when shooting a Sticky Cam or become permanently stuck if shooting a Sticky Cam during a crouch transition.
 - Sticky Cam context menu that is used when a previous camera is active will no longer interrupt shooting a new camera when moving forward or backward.